top of page

 MARCH 22 - MAY 22, 2022

 Then, in a world dominated by digital images and the mass media, how does our psychology combine with the social functions of portraits?
 Perhaps because the portrait not only refers to the other but above all to ourselves.
-In its global use, the portrait reminds us of our own image and our personal issues in an intimate and realistic way.
+In its global use, the portrait reminds us of our own image and our personal issues intimately and realistically.

 Through the portrait, the artists in this exhibition question our relationship to the body and to the notion of identity in a complex socio-cultural context that redefines the borders of art expression.